The Ulam-Hammersley problem for multiset permutations: Introduction

+Note that the above limit also holds in probability\footnote{We use the shortcut $\mathrm{o}_{\mathbb{P}}(a_n)$ for a sequence of random variables $(X_n)$ such that $X_n/a_n \to 0$ in probability.}: $ \mathcal{L}_{<}(S_{1;n})= 2\sqrt{n}+\mathrm{o}_{\mathbb{P}}(\sqrt{n})$.
+This problem has a long history and has revealed deep and unexpected connections between combinatorics, interacting particle systems, calculus of variations, random matrix theory, representation theory.
+We refer to Romik \cite{Romik} for a very nice description of this problem and some of its ramifications.

 In the context of card guessing games it is asked in \cite[Question 4.3]{ContinuouslyIncreasing} the behaviour of $\mathcal{L}_{<}(S_{k;n})$ for a fixed $k$.
-Using known results regarding longest increasing subsequences through independent points we can make an educated guess.
-Indeed, let $\mathrm{Ber}^{(p)}$ be a field of i.i.d.
-Bernoulli random variables with mean $p$ over the square lattice.
-Sepp\"al\"ainen \cite[Th.1.]{Sepp} proved that for fixed $p$ and $k$,
+Using the Ver{\v{s}}ik-Kerov Theorem we can make an educated guess.
+The intuition is that, for fixed $k$, it is quite unlikely that many points at the same height contribute to the same longest increasing/non-decreasing subsequence.
+Thus at the first order everything should happen as if the $kn$ points had distinct heights and we expect that